yaq1n0/desktop-app-template-python2/README.md

 ## Features to be added

-- Fully responsive UI! no longer needing to manually set the viewport resolution.
-  This should be possible but would require massive refactoring of the codebase.
+- DemoPage with most of the widgets implemented for demo purposes.